-Moodle Trademark Policy
+The Moodle Trademark

-- Describing your own Moodle implementation (including within corporate settings).
+- Describing your own implementation of the Moodle™ software platform (including within corporate settings).

 - Describing a Moodle-based community hub.

-- Describing some software you’ve made that integrates with Moodle (eg a Moodle integration feature on another system).
+- Describing certain software you’ve made that integrates with Moodle™ branded software (e.g. a Moodle™ integration feature on another system).

 The following uses are generally prohibited without explicit and direct permission being granted to you by Moodle Pty Ltd. We do this to protect the Moodle™ project from software and sites which could confuse people.
 If in doubt, reach out for clarification at email@example.com

-- You can’t use “Moodle” in the name of your software (including Mobile apps)
+- You can’t use “Moodle” in the name of your software (including Mobile apps).

-- You can’t use “Moodle” in your company name
+- You can’t use “Moodle” in your company name.

-- You can’t use “Moodle” in your domain name
+- You can’t use “Moodle” in your domain name.

-- You can’t use “Moodle” in advertising-related keywords (such as Adsense)
+- You can’t use “Moodle” in advertising-related keywords (such as Adsense).